Who Is Values in Action & Why do we exist?

 Management Committee

-Danielle Mason – President
+Danielle Mason – Director

 Danielle was first exposed to SRV when working as a support worker for a small disability service in Brisbane.
 SRV has remained relevant and useful across a range of service settings and roles, including in her most recent work role with Community Resource Unit.
 Danielle has been a committee member of Values in Action since 2016 and has co-taught alongside Jane Sherwin during Towards a Better Life workshops.